 Breathe and Meditate

 After exercising, spending approximately 10 minutes breathing and meditating.
-If you’re unsure of how to meditate or need some guidance, check out these free guided Chakra meditations.
+If you’re unsure of how to meditate or need some guidance, check out these free guided Chakra meditations for beginners.

 Abhyanga (Oil Massage)

-After you’ve finished exercising but before you have a shower, perform a self-massage with a natural massage oil.
+After you’ve finished exercising but before you have a shower, perform a self-massage with an organic massage oil.
 Massage the oil over your entire body, including your scalp.
 Performing a regular head massage like this can help to alleviate stress and tension and prevent headaches from occurring.

-Make sure you perform your oil massage before showering, to lock in the bodies natural oils.
+Make sure you perform your oil massage before showering.

 Cleanse your body, removing dirt and impurities, both physically and mentally.
 Allow this time to yourself to wash away any negative thoughts or emotions you may be feeling.